shef/erl_simple/README.md

 simple
 =====

-In chapter 6 of his thesis, Joe Armstrong provides examples of behaviour-based applications.
+In chapter 6 of "Making reliable distributed systems in the presence of software errors" [dissertation](https://erlang.org/download/armstrong_thesis_2003.pdf), [Joe Armstrong](https://en.wikipedia.org/wiki/Joe_Armstrong_(programmer)) provides examples of behaviour-based
+Erlang applications.
 This is the collection of these examples.

 Build
 -----